 Instructions

-- In a small pot, heat the peanut butter, cacao butter, and maple syrup over low heat.
+- In a small pot, heat the peanut butter, cacao butter, and maple syrup over low heat until melted.

 - While heating, drain the dates and process in a food processor to make date paste.
 You may need to scrape down the sides.
 If they’re not processing, add one tablespoon of water but no more.

-- Once the peanut butter mixture is melted, whisk together to combine and pour into the food processor along with the sea salt and cacao powder Process until smooth.
+- Once the peanut butter mixture is combined, pour into the food processor along with the sea salt and cacao powder Process until smooth.

-- Pour mixture into a bowl and mix in the arrowroot powder.
+- Scrape the mixture into a bowl and mix in the arrowroot powder.
 Mix well.

 - Let sit for five full minutes.